-AMTG 1241 General Review / FAA Test Prep
+AMTG 1241 General Review / FAA Test Prep 1 cr.
+Sem: F/S 14 Lec.

-14 Lec.
 Hrs.

 Subject matter in the General curricula are reviewed with an emphasis on enhancing knowledge and physical skills in preparing for the FAA-required computer, oral and practical examinations for the rating sought.
 Lectures are reinforced with laboratory projects, where applicable.